July 11, 2024

 If you are a farmer impacted by this storm as it continues to unfold, please do not hesitate to reach out.
 Whether you need support navigating the available emergency funding resources, want help finding volunteers to come to your farm, or just want to check in—we are here for you.
 You can contact the office directly or fill out our intake form for accessing NOFA-VT services and technical assistance.
 If you are dealing with the serious emotional impact of this event, you are not alone and Farm First provides free access to counselors, peer support, and other resources.

 Since last year, we have participated in a statewide task force focused on emergency natural disaster relief.
 That group came back together yesterday and met again this morning.
 We will continue to keep in touch as potential state and national emergency resources become available.
-Please keep an eye out for a survey from the Vermont Agency of Agriculture, Food & Markets in the coming weeks to help us assess the scope of the damage to farms statewide.
+Please complete the survey from the Vermont Agency of Agriculture, Food & Markets in the coming weeks to help us assess the scope of the damage to farms statewide.
 This survey will also collect data the state needs to access federal emergency funds.
 The NOFA-VT Farmer Emergency Fund is also in place and we encourage folks with any level of damage to apply.

 For The Whole Community: